Ka’hosadi Shasta Peoples of Oregon and California

 I began this research to find the stories of the mass poisoning of the Shasta in southern Oregon, a story which still eludes me.
 There may be a mass grave associated with this act of genocide.
 Any help would be appreciated.

-4 thoughts on “Ka’hosadi Shasta Peoples of Oregon and California
+4 responses to “Ka’hosadi Shasta Peoples of Oregon and California”

 Leave a Reply